hfinkel/lfort/docs/ClangPlugins.rst

 :option:`-plugin` option.
 Additional parameters for the plugins can be passed with :option:`-plugin-arg-<plugin-name>`.

-Note that those options must reach clang's cc1 process.
+Note that those options must reach lfort's cc1 process.
 There are two ways to do so:

 * Directly call the parsing process by using the :option:`-cc1` option; this has the downside of not configuring the default header search paths, so you'll need to specify the full system path configuration on the command line.
-* Use clang as usual, but prefix all arguments to the cc1 process with :option:`-Xclang`.
+* Use lfort as usual, but prefix all arguments to the cc1 process with :option:`-Xlfort`.

-For example, to run the ``print-function-names`` plugin over a source file in clang, first build the plugin, and then call clang with the plugin from the source tree:
+For example, to run the ``print-function-names`` plugin over a source file in lfort, first build the plugin, and then call lfort with the plugin from the source tree:

 .. code-block:: console

   $ export BD=/path/to/build/directory
   $ (cd $BD && make PrintFunctionNames )
-  $ clang++ -D_GNU_SOURCE -D_DEBUG -D__STDC_CONSTANT_MACROS \
+  $ lfort++ -D_GNU_SOURCE -D_DEBUG -D__STDC_CONSTANT_MACROS \
             -D__STDC_FORMAT_MACROS -D__STDC_LIMIT_MACROS -D_GNU_SOURCE \
-            -I$BD/tools/clang/include -Itools/clang/include -I$BD/include -Iinclude \
+            -I$BD/tools/lfort/include -Itools/lfort/include -I$BD/include -Iinclude \
-            tools/clang/tools/clang-check/ClangCheck.cpp -fsyntax-only \
+            tools/lfort/tools/lfort-check/LFortCheck.cpp -fsyntax-only \
-            -Xclang -load -Xclang $BD/lib/PrintFunctionNames.so -Xclang \
+            -Xlfort -load -Xlfort $BD/lib/PrintFunctionNames.so -Xlfort \
-            -plugin -Xclang print-fns
+            -plugin -Xlfort print-fns

 Also see the print-function-name plugin example's `README <http://llvm.org/viewvc/llvm-project/cfe/trunk/examples/PrintFunctionNames/README.txt?view=markup>`_